tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

   **Optional:** Right-click the "actor" table and view the first 100 rows to check that the data was imported correctly.

-Then slack out the [seed SQL](Activities/01-Evr_Import_Data/Solved/seed.sql) file to the class.
-Mention that while we could import
+Then, slack out the [schema](Activities/01-Evr_Import_Data/Solved/schema.sql) and [seed](Activities/01-Evr_Import_Data/Solved/seed.sql) files to the class.
+Mention that while we could import each CSV one by one, it will be quicker to create and import all of our data at once.

-Have the class repeat this process for the remaining tables using the CSV files provided in the Resources folder.

 The TAs should walk around the classroom to assist students with the database upload.